elastic/logstash-docs-md/docs/vpr/v3-1-6-plugins-filters-split.md

 The split filter clones an event by splitting one of its fields and placing each value resulting from the split into a clone of the original event.
 The field being split can either be a string or an array.

-An example use case of this filter is for taking output from the [exec input plugin](logstash://reference/plugins-inputs-exec.md) which emits one event for the whole output of a command and splitting that output by newline - making each line an event.
+An example use case of this filter is for taking output from the [exec input plugin](/lsr/plugins event for the whole output of a command and splitting that output by newline - making each line an event.

 Split filter can also be used to split array fields in events into individual events.
 A very common pattern in JSON & XML is to make use of lists to group data together.